ShashindaE/PMTraders/CONTRIBUTING.md

 - [Pull requests](#pull-requests)
 - [Changelog](#changelog)

-## Running Saleor locally
+## Running pmtraders locally

-### Running Saleor locally in development containers
+### Running pmtraders locally in development containers

-The easiest way of running Saleor for local development is to use [development containers](https://containers.dev/).
+The easiest way of running pmtraders for local development is to use [development containers](https://containers.dev/).

 Editor instructions: